-Resident individuals may choose to include the aforementioned rental income in their taxable income, subject to tax at progressive rates of up to 48%.
-Moreover, a temporary additional income tax rate applies at 2.5% on the part of the taxable income exceeding EUR80,000 and at 5% on the part of the taxable income exceeding EUR250,000.
+Resident individuals may choose to aggregate the aforementioned rental income in their taxable income, in which case such income will be subject to tax at progressive rates of up to 48%.
+Moreover, a solidarity surtax may apply at a rate of 2.5% on the taxable income exceeding EUR80,000 and at 5% on taxable income exceeding EUR250,000.